ErichStyger/mcuoneclipse/Examples/MCUXpresso/FRDM-K64F/FRDM-K64F_gcov/readme.txt

 - newlib-nano (semihosting)

 It does *not* work currently with:
-- redlib (semihosting) (crash in gcov_init(), as there is no list of constructor function pointers?).
+- redlib (semihosting) (fails in gcov_init(), as there is no list of constructor function pointers?).
 But file I/O works.
 - redlib (semihost-mb) (dito)
+additionally, redlib seems not to implement the needed coverarage routines (would need standalone implementation)

-Which gcov implemenation is used is configured in gcov_support.h
+Which gcov implementation is used is configured in gcov_support.h

 See:
 - https://mcuoneclipse.com/2017/06/18/adding-gnu-coverage-tools-to-eclipse/